5G Technology: The Concept

 - Artificial intelligence- 5G has added advantages for machine learning, robotics and other programming modules.
 It can provide faster processing of data.

 - Education- Due to Covid-19, Online learning has gained a lot of momentum.
 But the speed of the internet set up a big hurdle in education.
-5G can help in faster connectivity and a better learning experience.
+5G Technology can help in faster connectivity and a better learning experience.
 It'll also open new avenues for learning.

-- Health sector- 5G will help in the field of Telemedicine and biotechnology.
+- Health sector- 5G Technology will help in the field of Telemedicine and biotechnology.
 It will help in spreading access to medical services to far-fledged areas.

 - Employment Opportunities- 5G will open new areas of employment in various sectors like the I.T. sector, construction sector and Cyber sector.
 According to an estimate, it can lead to employment opportunities for almost 5 crore youth in India.

-- Government Services- 5G can help in better access and last-mile access to Government services for the citizens.
+- Government Services- 5G Technology can help in better access and last-mile access to Government services for the citizens.
 It will help in faster public grievance redress and ensure transparency and accountability in government services.

 Difference Between 5G Vs 4G Network